 Nashville International Airport (BNA) is both a public and military use airport in the south-east corner of Nashville, Tennessee.
 BNA serves in excess of 13 million passengers per year via 16 carriers.
 Each day, the airport handles an average of 520 arrivals and departures across its 4 runways.

-Denver International Airport (DEN) is the 18th-busiest airport in the world and the sixth-busiest airport in the United States, with more than 58 million passengers traveling through each year.
+Denver International Airport (DEN) is the 18th-busiest airport in the world and the sixth-busiest airport in the United States, with more than 58 million passengers travelling through each year.
 The airport generates more than $26 billion per annum for the state of Colorado, securing its position as the region’s primary economic engine.

 John F. Kennedy International Airport (JFK) is the busiest international air passenger gateway to the United States.
 JFK handles more international traffic than any other airport in North America - over 58 million passengers each year.